ptmcg/zippathlib/README.md

     # if outputdir is omitted, file is extracted to the current directory
     $ python -m zippathlib files/frmeshfull154.zip frmeshfull154/gen02.dat --extract --outputdir /tmp

+### Extract a file from a ZIP archive to stdout

+    # if outputdir is "-", file is extracted and printed to stdout
+    $ python -m zippathlib files/frmeshfull154.zip frmeshfull154/gen02.dat --extract --outputdir -

 ## Usage - `zippathlib.ZipPath` API